-David L. Katz, MD, MPH, FACPM, FACP, FACLM is a specialist in Preventive Medicine and Lifestyle Medicine, with particular expertise in nutrition.

-David L. Katz, MD, MPH, FACPM, FACP, FACLM earned his BA degree from Dartmouth College (1984); his MD from the Albert Einstein College of Medicine (1988); and his MPH from the Yale University School of Public Health (1993).
-He completed sequential residency training in Internal Medicine (1991), and Preventive Medicine/Public Health (1993), earning Board certification in both disciplines.
+He earned his BA at Dartmouth College (1984); his MD at the Albert Einstein College of Medicine (1988); and his MPH from the Yale University School of Public Health (1993).
+He completed sequential residency training and board certification in Internal Medicine (1991) and Preventive Medicine/Public Health (1993).

-He and his wife, Catherine, founder of Cuisinicity.com, live in Connecticut.
-They have 5 grown children, 3 dogs, and one horse.
+He and his wife, Catherine, live in Connecticut.
+They have five grown children.